Beliefs Masquerading as Truth

 When our life seems to crumble, when it seems that God is no longer with us, when it seems that we have lost our center, there is a great opportunity in those moments to enter into a deeper and more profound faith.

 But I don’t know what any of that means.
-I may think I do, and I may even be right, but the ideas I hold in my mind are beliefs that are either correctly or incorrectly based on Truth.
+I may think I do, and I may even be right, but the ideas I hold in my mind are beliefs that are either correctly or incorrectly aligned with ineffable Truth.
 And beliefs need to be open to inspection if they are to evolve and stay relevant.
-If they are to continue to point us beyond the intellect and beyond belief, they need to be used lightly and not squeezed into substitutions for Truth.
+If they are to point us beyond the intellect and beyond belief, they need to be used lightly and not squeezed into substitutions for Truth.

 I may be safe, but I could die tomorrow.
 Love is who I am, but I will continue to create karma for myself and suffering for others.
 The Guru may be with us, but this doesn’t mean that we won’t destroy the planet or that we are safe from another holocaust.
 It will be a long and tiresome fight if we are to progress as a species.